Khmer Rouge: Legacy

-Cambodia has been described as the black sheep of South East Asia where extremism is condoned in a country characterized by very weak economic growth and extensive poverty.
-Cambodia has gradually recovered demographically and economically from the Khmer Rouge regime, although the psychological scars affect many Cambodian families and émigré communities.
-It is noteworthy that Cambodia has a very young population, and by 2003 three-quarters of Cambodians were too young to remember the Khmer Rouge era.
+Cambodia has been described as the black sheep of Southeast Asia because extremism is condoned in a country which is characterized by very weak economic growth and extensive poverty.
+Both demographically and economically, Cambodia has gradually recovered from the rule of the Khmer Rouge regime, but the psychological scars affect many Cambodian families and they also affect many émigré Cambodian communities.
+It is noteworthy that Cambodia has a very young population, and by 2003, three-quarters of Cambodians were too young to remember the Khmer Rouge era.
 Nonetheless, their generation is affected by the traumas of the past.
-Members of this younger generation may know of the Khmer Rouge only through word of mouth from parents and elders.
-In part, this is because the government does not require that educators teach children about Khmer Rouge atrocities in the schools; however, Cambodia's Education Ministry started to teach Khmer Rouge history in high schools beginning in 2009.
+Members of this younger generation may know about the Khmer Rouge only through word of mouth from their parents and elders.
+In part, young Cambodians lack knowledge about the Khmer Rouge because the Cambodian government does not require educators to teach Cambodian children about the Khmer Rouge's atrocities in Cambodian schools; however, Cambodia's Education Ministry started to teach Khmer Rouge history in high schools beginning in 2009.